Boundary behavior of solutions to fractional $p$-Laplacian equation: Eigenvalue problem

 \section{Eigenvalue problem}

 In this section, $\Omega \subset \R^n$ is a bounded open set with Wiener regular boundary for the $s$-fractional $p$-Laplacian.
-Note that, as mentioned in Section \ref{sec:fracsobol}, $\Lambda_{p,q}>0$ in \eqref{eq:fist-eignevalue} by fractional Sobolev-Poincar\'e theorem, see Theorem \ref{thm:sobolevpoincare-ineq}.
+Note that, as mentioned in Section \ref{sec:fracsobol}, $\Lambda_{p,q}>0$ in \eqref{eq:fist-eignevalue} by fractional Poincar\'e-Sobolev theorem, see Theorem \ref{thm:sobolevpoincare-ineq}.
 Now, it is aimed to prove Theorem \ref{thm:isolation}.
 We divide the proof into several steps.
-First, we prove the following global boundedness of weak solutions. \begin{prop} Let $u \in V_0^{s,p}(\Omega|\R^n)$ be a weak solution of $(-\Delta_p)^s u = \lambda |u|^{q-2} u$ in $\Omega$, where $1<q<p^{\ast}_s, \lambda>0$.
-Then, there exists $\alpha>1$ such that
+First, we prove the following global boundedness of weak solutions. \begin{prop} Let $u \in V_0^{s,p}(\Omega|\R^n)$ be a \note{nonzero} weak solution of \note{ }where $1<q<p^{\ast}_s, \lambda>0$.
+Then,